llp-cloud/uniquora/README.md

     Project 3: FitLife - An e-commerce platform for a fitness brand with a custom product filter.

+    Project 4: Ericsson - A single-page website for the Client under the Basic Package.

 ## Testimonials:

     "Alex brought our vision to life!
 Our customers love the new website." - Emma, Café Bliss.